telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

     - **Effect**        choose **Allow**
 Select Create.
 This policy allows your Raspberry Pi to publish messages to AWS IoT.
 ![pic](pictures/AWS/AWS_Console_Secure_Policies_Create.png)
 17. In the AWS IoT console, choose **Manage**, **Things**.
-On the Things page, choose your Thing
+On the Things page, select your Thing
 ![pic](pictures/AWS/AWS_Console_Manage_Things.png)
 18. On the thing's **Details** page, in the left navigation panel, choose **Interact**.
 Make a note of the REST API endpoint.
 You need it to connect to your device shadow.
-It is the Broker Addres for MQTT connection.
+It is the Broker Address for MQTT connection.
 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Interact.png)
 19. Now select **Security**, and choose the certificate that you created earlier.
 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Security.png)